apache/apisix/docs/en/latest/plugins/request-validation.md

 }
 ```

 ## Example usage

 Once you have configured the Plugin, it will only allow requests that are valid based on the configuration to reach the Upstream service.
-If not, the requests are rejected wih a 400 or a custom status code you configured.
+If not, the requests are rejected with a 400 or a custom status code you configured.

 A valid request for the above configuration could look like this: